TasiZsu/bio/README.md

 # UI/UX Design

-### by Suzanna Tasi – Graphic Artist, Illustrator & Aspiring Product Designer
+###  Graphic Artist, Illustrator & Aspiring Product Designer

 > *"Start by doing what's necessary, then what's possible; and suddenly you are doing the impossible."*
 > — Saint Francis of Assisi